Reisim/Reisim/README.md

-# Reisim
+# Re:sim
-multi-agent traffic simulation software
+Multi-agent traffic simulation software

-## Require
+## Requirement

-The software is developed using Qt5.12, using MinGW64 compiler.
+The software is developed using Qt5.12 with MinGW64 compiler for Windows.

-Also, freetype libraries are reqired to compile the program.
+Some windows API should be replaced for running on Linux and Mac.

+Re:sim uses freetype libraries for text rendering.
 Please get following libraries appropriate for your platform.
   - freetype
   - libpng